 About Module 4

-In Module 3, we learned some basic ethics principles related to what actions we should take with respect to the environment.
+In Module 3, we learned some basic ethical principles related to what actions we should take with respect to the environment.
 In this module, we’ll learn some fundamentals of actually achieving successful (or unsuccessful) actions.

 Note that a lot of what we’ll learn in this module is applicable to a broad range of actions, not just actions related to the environment.
 How can you get your roommates to keep your apartment clean?
 How can societies get everyone to contribute to public services?
 These topics and many others are informed by the content in Module 4.